cdlm/sbabook/README.markdown

 ===========================================

 This is a set of layout, typography, and markup definitions for LaTeX books based on the [memoir][] document class.
-It is intended for use by [Square Bracket Associates][sba], and heavily customized in this direction — by this I mean it's made to setup specific semantic markup and typographic style, rather than to be flexible.
+It is intended for use by [Square Bracket Associates (SBA)][sba], and heavily customized in this direction — by this I mean it's made to setup specific semantic markup and typographic style, rather than to be flexible.

 [![Build Status](https://travis-ci.org/cdlm/kata-uno.svg?branch=master)](https://travis-ci.org/cdlm/kata-uno)
 [![Flattr this git repo](https://button.flattr.com/flattr-badge-large.png)](https://flattr.com/submit/auto?url=https%3A%2F%2Fgithub.com%2Fcdlm%2Fsbabook)